Magayaga/xenly/doc/getting-started.md

 # Getting started with Xenly

-You'll need to install our build dependencies (git, gcc) and check out the Xenly repository, for example on Windows:
+You'll need to install our build dependencies (git, gcc, clang) and check out the Xenly repository, for example on Windows or Linux:

 ```bash
 # Xenly's source code